ionos-cloud/n8n-nodes-ionos-cloud/README.md

 4. Use ReverseRecord for PTR records

 **AI-Powered Applications with RAG:**
-1. Use AI Model Hub Collection resource to create a vector da
+1. Use AI Model Hub Collection resource to create a vector database

 **OpenAI-Compatible AI Integration:**
 1. Use OpenAI Compatible Chat Completion for conversational AI